Skip to content

 This is the safety loop:

-1. reproduce production locally
+1. reproduce production state locally

-2. diagnose with local access
+2. triage with local access

 3. apply the fix safely